-The reporting panel for the FFIEC 002 includes all U.S. branches and agencies (including their International Banking Facilities (IBFs))2 of foreign banks, whether federally licensed or state chartered, insured or uninsured.
+The reporting panel for the FFIEC 002 and FFIEC 002S consists of all U.S. branches and agencies (including their IBFs) of foreign banks, whether federally licensed or state chartered, insured or uninsured.

 The FFIEC 002 consists of a summary schedule of assets and liabilities (Schedule RAL) and several supporting schedules.
 Each schedule requires information on balances of the entire reporting branch or agency.
-On the schedules for cash (Schedule A), loans (Schedule C), and deposits (Schedule E), separate details are reported on balances of IBFs.
-Unlike the Call Reports for domestic banks and savings associations, the FFIEC 002 collects no income data.
+On the schedules for cash (Schedule A), loans (Schedule C), and deposits (Schedule E), separate details are reported on balances of International Banking Facilities (IBFs).
+Unlike the Call Report for domestic banks and thrifts, the FFIEC 002 collects no income data.

-A separate FFIEC 002S must be completed by any U.S. branch or agency of a foreign bank that manages or controls a banking branch of its parent bank in a foreign country.
+A separate FFIEC 002S must be completed by any U.S. branch or agency of a foreign bank for each non-U.S. banking branch of its parent bank that the U.S. branch or agency manages or controls.
 The FFIEC 002S covers all of the foreign branch's assets and liabilities, regardless of the currency in which they are payable.
 The supplement also covers transactions with all entities, both related and nonrelated, regardless of location.
 All due from/due to relationships with related institutions, both depository and nondepository, are reported on a gross basis, that is, without netting due from and due to data items against each other.